PhD (University College London)

 LLB (National University of Singapore)

 After law school, qualifying for the Singapore Bar and a brief bout practising as a finance lawyer at major law firms in Singapore and London, I decided to do something different and obtained a PhD in Film Studies from University College London (UCL), writing my doctoral thesis on digital cinema technologies.
 Prior to joining York, I held research posts as a Leverhulme Early Career Fellow at the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH), Cambridge University (Visiting Fellow, Wolfson College), and as a Postdoctoral Research Fellow at HUMlab (dually affiliated with the Department of Culture and Media), Umeå University, Sweden.
-In all, I have lived in Singapore; London; Hong Kong; Sweden; Cambridge and now York, and am fluent in both Mandarin and English.
+In all, I have lived in Singapore; London; Hong Kong; Sweden; Cambridge; and now York.
+I am fluent in both Mandarin and English.

 In 2018, I was awarded the University of York Rewarding Excellence Award for my demonstration of academic leadership as well as the University of York Vice-Chancellor's Teaching Award for achievement of teaching excellence.
+In 2023, I received a Making the Difference award for successfully leading the department through a series of complex operational changes.
 I have been nominated several times by students for a University of York Students' Union (YUSU) Excellence Award in various categories, including "Inspirational Lecturer", "Teacher of the Year", "Supervisor of the Year", and "Promoting Equality and Diversity".
 In 2020, I was nominated in and received a "Highly Commended" in the "Most Inspiring" category of the 2020 YUSU Excellence Awards.

+I am a multi-award-winning researcher who works on digital media and culture, in which I have published extensively.
 I work primarily on theoretical, cultural and critical analyses intersecting digital and visual culture, with particular interests in digital imaging, screen cultures and interactive storytelling.
-My research interests also include the posthuman, the postdigital, computational culture and the digital humanities.
+My areas of expertise include digital media; digital culture; creative technologies; AI and algorithmic culture; interactive storytelling; and interactive media.